aj-michael/gcc/README.md

-# GCC
+# Minijavac

-A Java compiler for the modern age.
+A Java compiler for a worse version of Java.

 ## Build instructions